kristentsuboi/FinalProject/README.md

 - INSERT LINK AFTER DEPLOYMENT

 ### How to Login
-- To view functionality as a pet owner, you can create your own profile and upload your pets, or use the below account for demo
+To view functionality as a pet owner, you can create your own profile and upload your pets, or use the below account for demo
---username: owner
+- username: owner
---password: wombat1
+- password: wombat1

-- To view functionality as a PAWvider, use the below account.
+To view functionality as a PAWvider, use the below account.
 - username: vet
 - password: wombat1